Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-protech/TASKS.md

 ***
 You plan to start hiring workers next year.
 During this very first year, you are its only workers, all managers.
 Yearly staff movements were, on average, as follows: Out of 15 managers, 5 stayed in the same occupation, 5 moved to operators, and 5 left the firm; Out of 20 engineers, 10 stayed in the same occupation, 2 moved to managers, 5 moved to operators, and 3 left the firm; Out of 50 operators, 45 stayed in the same occupation and 5 left the firm.
 Using this information, predict how many managers, engineers, and operators you will have company will have in one year from now.

 For computing the number of available workers the formula that we have followed is as follows a=MD^-1b.
 Indeed, M stands for the movement of workers having in the diagonal workers that remain in the same occupation being 5 managers, 10 operators and 45 eningeers.
 With respect to the diagonal matrix it stands for the number of workers at the beggining of the previous year.
 In fact, given that the company is new the historical data used is the industry average.
 Moreover, nowadays there are 2 managers, 1 operator and 1 engineer.
-Finally, after carrying out computations using the python software it has been determined that the number of availabe workers needed are 1 manager, 1 operator and 1 engineer in a year from now.
+Finally, after carrying out computations using the python software it has been determined that the number of availabe workers are 1 manager, 1 operator and 1 engineer in a year from now.
 ***

 ## Task 4